Sierra Furtado Celebrates Her Birthday On A Yacht While Clad In A Sexy Pink Dress

 She’s 27!
 Yesterday was the best day ever I feel so loved????
 I’m so blessed to have so many amazing people in my life who made this birthday the best one yet!
 Thank you to everyone who had any part in making that happen ????
 And thank you for all the amazing birthday wishes love y’all so much????

-In the caption of the update, Sierra thanked everyone for making her 27th birthday special, including her fans on social media.
-The post has earned plenty of attention from Sierra’s audience with over 64,000 likes and 290-plus comments.
+In the caption, Sierra thanked everyone, including her fans on social media, for making her 27th birthday special.
+The post has earned plenty of attention from her audience with over 64,000 likes and 290-plus comments.

 “Omg why did i think you were 22.
 Regardless you’re still a queen!
-Happy Birthday gorgeous!!” one follower gushed, adding series of red hearts to the end of her comment.
+Happy Birthday gorgeous!!” one follower gushed, adding a series of red hearts to the end of her comment.

 “You are the most perfect girl on the planet” a second social media user chimed in.